Aviah/one-click-django-polls-tutorial/tutorial_part4.md

 **Quick reminder**:

-In parts 1-3 you have created the polls app, added initial data with the admin, and the urls & views required to browse the polls app from a browser.
+In parts 1-3 you created the polls app, added initial data with the admin, and the urls & views required to browse the polls app from a browser.

-In this part, you will deploy the work you have done so far, and see how it looks on a real website.
+In this part, you will deploy, and see how it works on a real website.

 ## Test Localy with Apache/Nginx